iisaka51/datajuggler/README.md

 ### uDict

-uDict is utilized dictionary support keylist and keypath accessing  to values.
+uDict is utilized class support keylist and keypath accessing to values.

 ```python
 In [1]: from datajuggler import uDict, Keypath, Keylist